clauBv23/hardhat-c3-linearization/README.md

 ## Tasks

-When running the compilation task the linearization output will be in a `linearization/linearization.json` file on your project.
+When running the compilation task, the linearization output will be in your project's `linearization/linearization.json` file.

 ## Usage

 The plugin will be automatically executed when the project is compiled.

-If there is any linearization problem during the compilation, even though the compilation will fail the linearization file will be generated showing the problem.
+If there is any linearization problem during the compilation, even though the compilation will fail the linearization file will be generated showing the issue.

 For example in the following scenario,